 What time do I start?

-Registration is at Ilkley Rugby Club, Denton Road, LS29 0BZ.
-Registration opens at 06.00am on the event day.
-There is no pre-registration.
+Sign On is at Ilkley Rugby Club, Denton Road, LS29 0BZ.
+It opens at 06.00am on the event day.
 Please bring ID for registration – anything with your surname on it will do – credit card, driving licence etc. We suggest you carry ID with you so you can be identified should you become separated from your bike in an accident.

 Is there car parking?